richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

     print("IMAGE_PATH is not defined or the file does not exist.
 Please check your .env file.")
 ```

-Run the cell to send your image to the Azure AI Vision endpoint, and review the returned JSON for OCR results.
+Execute cell to send your image to the Azure AI Vision endpoint, and review the returned JSON for OCR results.

 ------------------------- -------------------------